-SCRUB BRUSH DECK REMOVAL (CYLINDRICAL)
+SCRUB SYSTEM SCRUB BRUSH DECK REMOVAL (CYLINDRICAL)

-- 1 Lower the scrub deck with brushes (pads) installed.
-Turn the key switch off and disconnect the battery pack. - 2 Lift up and remove cover and nose cone, from front of machine. - 3 See Figure 5.
-Separate the solution system water line (U) located on top of the scrub deck. - 4 Unplug both of the brush motor wiring harnesses (V).
-NOTE: Cable ties may need to be cut. - Remove the lower Hitch Pin (W) that secures the brush deck lift actuator to the scrub deck.
-Note: Lift up on the scrub deck to take pressure off the Pin (W).
+- 1 Lower the scrub deck with brushes installed.
+Turn the key switch off and disconnect the battery pack. - 2 Lift up and remove cover and nose cone, from front of machine. - 3 See Figure 4.
+Disconnect the Solution Hose (O) from the scrub deck. - 4 Unplug both brush motors wire assembles.
+Note: cable ties may need to be cut. - 5 Remove the lower Actuator Mount Pin (P).
+Note: Lift up on the actuator spring housing to take pressure off the Pin (P).
 Service Note: It is important that the actuator motor is not run while it is disconnected from the deck or chassis mounts.
-This precaution will prevent the actuator drive nut from being misadjusted (moved out of its set specification). - 6 Remove the Cotter Pin (X) and washers that attach the Upper Hitch Pin (Y) to the machine chassis Linkage Arm (Z).
-NOTE: Reference Config (A) or (B) depending on what your machine looks like. - Remove the two (AA) Hitch Pins that attach the scrub deck to the machine's chassis Linkage Arms (BB).
-Then rotate the Arms (BB) out of the way. - From the front of the machine swing the lower actuator housing forward to clear the deck mount bracket (remove the actuator on AXPTM / EDSTM models).
-Then slide the deck towards the left side of the machine until Pin (Y) Config A is clear of Arm (Z) Config A or until Arm (Z) Config B is clear of the tank bracket.
+This precaution will prevent the actuator drive nut from being misadjusted (moved out of its set specification). - 6 Remove the Cotter Pin (Q) and washers that attaches the Upper Hitch Pin (R) to the machine chassis Linkage Arm (S). - 7 Remove the two (T) Hitch Pins that attach the scrub deck to the machine's chassis Linkage Arms (U).
+Then rotate the Arms (U) out of the way. - 8 From the front of the machine swing the lower actuator housing forward to clear the deck mount bracket (remove the actuator on AXPTM models).
+Then slide the deck towards the left side of the machine until Pin (R) is clear of Arm (S).
 Pull the deck forward away from the machine to complete the removal.
-SERVICE NOTE: It is important that the actuator motor is not run while it is disconnected from the deck or chassis mounts.
-This precaution will prevent the actuator drive nut from being misadjusted (moved out of its set specification). - 9 To install a scrub deck, follow the above steps in reverse order.
+Service Note: It is important that the actuator motor is not run while it is disconnected from the deck or chassis mounts.
+This precaution will prevent the actuator drive nut from being misadjusted (moved out of its set specification). - 9 To reinstall a scrub deck, follow the above steps in reverse order.